JenniferZhan0415/filmTO/README.md

 ```

 **GET /comments**
-**GET /comments/:commentableId**
+**GET /comments/:commentable/:commentableId**

 - Get comments by commentableId

 Parameters:

+- commentable: one of 'cinema', 'article', 'festival'
-- commentableId: by type of cinema/article/festival
+- commentableId: id of the commentable entity

 Response: